The Hidden Psychology of Successful Brands

 The Trust Fall: Building and Maintaining Brand Integrity

-Trust is the backbone of any great brand relationship with a consumer.
-It's a tightrope balance that a brand can achieve through years of positive touchpoints yet be broken by even one mistake.
+Trust is the backbone of any great brand-consumer relationship.
+It’s a tightrope balance that a brand can achieve through years of positive touchpoints, yet be broken by even one mistake.

-The “Trust Fall” metaphor describes consumers' vulnerability when engaging in a brand experience.
+The “Trust Fall” metaphor describes consumers’ vulnerability during a brand experience.

 The story of the General Motors executives who flew in on private jets to ask for bailout money in 2008 is the stuff of legend and cautionary tales.

 The result was a tone-deaf, extravagant move during a financial crisis that shook public confidence in the company.
-This was a case where action spoke louder than words regarding brand perception.
+This was a case where action spoke louder than words when it came to brand perception.

 Psychologically, a meld of competence engenders trust – it can get the job done with warmth – it cares about people.

-Brands that can demonstrably manage to show both through their behaviour rather than their ads simply have a far greater degree of emotional connection among their consumers.
+Brands that can demonstrably show both through their behaviour rather than their ads have a far greater degree of emotional connection with their consumers.

 Trust makes minor mishaps forgiven and is a strong long-term loyalty driver.